• Skip to primary navigation

 6. Click on OK to save this setting on your computer.

-From now on, whenever you connect an Ethernet cable to Computer, the Wi-Fi should not be disconnected.
+From now on, whenever you connect an Ethernet cable to the computer, you can expect the Wi-Fi Network to remain active and not get disconnected.

 Sam Patwegar